survivejs/audio-katas/katas/kata-06.md

 Complete the following:

+1. Implement a random noise generator using an audio worklet
-1. Implement a sine oscillator using an audio worklet
+2. Implement a sine oscillator using an audio worklet
-2. Optional - implement a delay effect using an audio worklet
+3. Optional - implement a delay effect using an audio worklet
-3. Optional - integrate a ladder filter to the system using an audio worklet
+4. Optional - integrate a ladder filter to the system using an audio worklet
+5. Optional - implement a crossfade worklet to allow

 ## Reference